GSA/pdf-filler/views/index.md

 Structuring the HTML Form
 -------------------------

-Data can be submitted programatically (e.g. via an API) or as a standard web-based form.
+Data can be submitted programmatically (e.g. via an API) or as a standard web-based form.
 For example, to structure an HTML form, you may do so as follows:

 ```html